STOCD/SETS/README.md

 ## Licence

-This project is under The Unlicense
+SETS and its source code is licensed under The Unlicense

+Star Trek Online and its content is copyright of Cryptic Studios.